Can an egg damage car's clear coat?

 October 29, 2010

-i just got my car egged didn't have time yet to remove it. its the day before Halloween so I'm hoping those little f%$^ers come back for round 2 and there goin for a ride to the cops station then in the flowing months they're goon have their nose shattered by a mysterious black hooded jogger with fake beard and glasses as he runs past them.BILL BOB
+I just got my car egged; didn't have time yet to remove it.
+It's the day before Halloween so I'm hoping those little f%$^ers come back for round 2 and they're going for a ride to the cops station then in the following months they're going to have their nose shattered by a mysterious black hooded jogger with fake beard and glasses as he runs past them.BILL BOB

 - TOWNSVILLE, QLD, AUSTRALIA